Whateverayn/Force-Content-Previewer/README.md

 - **`scripting`**: Used to remove the `download` attribute from links on pages you have approved.
 - **`webRequest`**: Used to detect when a page has finished loading to know when to run a script.
 - **`optional_host_permissions`**: Used to **request your permission at runtime** for the sites you add.
 The add-on has no access to any websites when you first install it.

+# Disclaimer
+This software is provided "as is", without warranty of any kind.
+Use at your own risk.
+The author is not responsible for any damage or loss resulting from the use of this software.